mochinokiladra/LING-L645/FinalProject/README.md

 So, training on high cosine similarity pairs does lead to a significant improvement in its ability to distinguish paraphrases from similar-looking non-paraphrases.
 Interestingly, the model's performance on test set 1 decreases slightly.
 Test set 2 is still a bit more difficult than test set 1, even after training on the high-cosine-similarity pairs.

-### What would have made this project better?
+### What would have made this project better? / What could I try in the future?
 First of all, let’s talk about the dataset.
-In an ideal world, we would have perhaps a very large number of high-quality human-generated paraphrases that have been annotated for quality, meaning preservation, etc. But that’s expensive, hence the popularity of artificial methods of paraphrase generation such as backtranslation.
-There are obviously shortcomings to such approaches, and we can’t trust that all of the generated sentence pairs will be true paraphrases.
+In each sentence pair in ParaNMT-50M, there is one human-generated sentence and one machine-generated one that is assumed to be a paraphrase.
+Obviously, there are problems with this.
+I think that an ideal paraphrase corpus would probably consist of pairs of high-quality human-created paraphrases with an abundance of lexical and syntactic variation.
+Unsurprisingly, that kind of thing isn't easy to find for cheap.

 I went with Para-NMT50 because even though it was created through backtranslation, it seemed to be of decent quality.
 It is also made up of sentences, and I was interested in doing something with sentential paraphrases.
 However, manual inspection of the corpus did reveal that quite a few sentences were not true paraphrases.
-There were mismatches that probably came about from errors in the machine translations.
+There were apparent errors that probably came from the machine translations.
 There also appeared to be some sentences in the corpus that were entirely or mostly in Czech.
 I did not attempt to filter these out.
-So yeah, the model is getting some incorrect or unhelpful examples in training.
+So the model is getting some incorrect or unhelpful examples in training.

 It would be interesting to try doing this with other corpora and see what the results are.
 It also might be worthwhile to adjust the Para-NMT dataset more—additional filtering out of problematic sentence pairs, for example, or a higher cosine similarity threshold for the “difficult” non-paraphrase examples that I used in train_2 and test_2.
 Code Issues
 If I fix the bug in my code to match up the high-cosine-similarity sentence pairs, there will be more examples to work with.